 Execution gaps need to be closed.
 How do you choose which ones to go after?
 We find prioritization of one single execution gap (people or a single performance condition) and a relentless effort to drive it will produce greater in year revenue quota impact.
-As a deeper resource to assess your sales strategy, download our workbook, How to Make Your Number in 2017.
-Turn to the Sales Strategy section and start by reviewing “Is My Sales Strategy a Problem?” on page 260 of the PDF workbook.
+It’s difficult to grow revenue faster than your industry’s growth rate and faster than your competitors.
+Leverage the How to Make Your Number in 2018 to access a revenue growth methodology to hit your number quarter after quarter, and year after year.

 How to Decide which Execution Gap to Tackle?
 (People or Performance Condition)

 Below is one symptom for each that you may be facing and the potential gap closing idea to consider.